Akhil-Anga/DMQL-Project/README.md

 appointment: 110521 rows
 All appointments have a valid patient_id

-6️⃣ Optional — Check DB Using pgAdmin
+6. Check DB Using pgAdmin

 Open: